-- Create a solid plan – In order to reduce the risks involved with tanks cleanings, coordinate a plan with plant managers and/or trained personnel to assess and plan for possible stressors involved.
-Creating a solid plan also involves attaining any necessary permits to enter the confined space, and coordinating safety meetings to ensure personnel are aware of any possible risks involved.
+- Create a solid plan – To reduce the risks involved with tank cleanings, coordinate a plan with plant managers and/or trained personnel to assess and plan for possible stressors involved.
+Creating a solid plan also involves attaining any necessary permits to enter the confined space, and coordinating safety meetings to ensure personnel is aware of any possible risks involved.

 - Have a Confined Space Emergency Rescue Team – It is required by California Law that confined space services must have a trained Emergency Rescue Team on standby.
 Even if your plan is executed perfectly, unpredictable things could happen.
 It is best to over-prepare than to react to a situation.

 - Practice safety at all times – Whenever performing any type of tank cleaning, proper PPE must be worn throughout the process.
-Additionally, it is crucial for personnel to use the proper safety equipment, like oxygen and gas detectors and emergency medical kits, in order to be properly prepared for any emergency that may come about.
+Additionally, personnel must use the proper safety equipment, like oxygen and gas detectors and emergency medical kits, to be properly prepared for any emergency that may come about.
 Appropriate safety procedures, like properly shutting off any valves, should also always be accounted for while performing tank cleanings.

 When used for hazardous waste, tanks must be in full compliance of regulations set forth by the EPA and DTSC.
 If a tank is not in compliance, the end results could be hazardous to the planet and your employees.
 Additionally, following proper safety procedures is critical throughout this process.
 Because of the extensive training and hazards involved, hiring experts might be the best way for your company to properly clean a hazardous waste storage tank.

 HTS Environmental Services is available for a variety of services, including hazardous waste disposal, tank cleanings, and more.
-If you have any questions related to confined space or are in need of trained personnel, please feel free to contact us.
+If you have any questions related to confined space or require trained personnel, please feel free to contact us.

 Entry into Confined Spaces.
 OSHA. https://www.osha.gov/SLTC/etools/hurricane/confined-spaces.html